History of Buddhism - Gotama's Story

 Peace - the bottom line of Buddhism

-For a long time Buddhists formed a minor religious school in Northern India, one that taught the peaceful actions of their founder:
+For a long time Buddhism was a minor religious school in Northern India, that remembered the peaceful way of its founder:

 Brief History of Buddhism Buddhist Enlightenment